aKaReZa75/AVR/Videos.md

 The purpose of these short descriptions is to give a clear and concise understanding of each video's subject matter.

 > [!IMPORTANT]
-In this section, only AVR-related videos are available.
+In this section, only **AVR**-related videos are available.
 These videos are generally divided into two main categories:
 >
 > 1. **General Concepts and Basics:**
    This part includes videos that provide foundational knowledge and general principles of microcontrollers.
 Videos in this category typically begin with the word *`Microcontroller`*.